diffusiondata/taxi-demo/README.md

 # "Darunter" Taxi Demo

-A demo for Reappt and Bluemix themed on taxis.
+A demo for Diffusion Cloud and Bluemix themed on taxis.

 The demo models a small town, passengers and taxis.
 When a passenger appears taxis can bid on the opportunity to give them a ride.
 The winning taxi collects and delivers the passenger and gets paid the fare.